 When facing bullying or discrimination at work, it can be hard to know what to do.
-Experiencing discrimination based on a protected characteristic can be an isolating and challenging experience, many staff members worry about causing offence or losing their job.
-But it’s essential to know there are protocols and systems in place to support and protect you.
+Experiencing discrimination based on protected characteristics can be an isolating and challenging experience.
+It is essential to know there are protocols and systems in place to support and protect you at work.
 One of those is Human Resources, also known as HR.

 What is HR?

 HR is the department that manages all employee-related processes from recruitment right the way through to off-boarding and dismissal.

 They manage all employment contracts, pay, training, benefits, and possibly most importantly, conduct disciplinary actions.
 Their primary role is to support employees and act as a resource.
 They help provide complex and multifaceted support in employment, whether it be practical, logistical or related to a more sensitive topic such as bullying.

 How big the department is and who is included in the team will vary from workplace to workplace.
 However, there should be at least one person per workplace in an HR role.
 For larger businesses, there should be a much bigger team.

 Discrimination at work can only be dealt with by raising it with those who can help and support you.
 Keeping it invisible allows it to continue.
 Bringing it to attention helps it to be dealt with and rooted out of the company.
 It is normal to feel uncomfortable raising an issue with your manager, so you may choose to arrange a meeting with somebody from HR who you trust and feel supported by.
 This helps to keep disclosures accessible.